 In the USA legality of CBD depends heavily on its source.
-CBD products derived from industrial hemp are legal, while products obtained from cannabis plants are illegal, even though CBD in both plants is the same.
+Cannabidiol products derived from industrial hemp are legal, while products obtained from cannabis plants are illegal, even though CBD in both plants is the same.
 However, the legal definition doesn’t agree with that.

 Unfortunately, The United States Controlled Substances Act considers all products of cannabis a schedule 1 drug.
 Thus, these products in the eyes of the law have no medical value at all.
 Possession of these products can lead to criminal penalties.

 At the moment, only the scientists can prove the instances wrong, convince them and society to stop the ignorance of a medicine.
 It’s a nature’s gift that could give a relief to millions of suffering people.